The term given to the alteration of property interests after

-When a marriage or de facto relationship ends the issues left to
+When a marriage or de facto relationship ends, the issues left

 There are many misconceptions regarding property distribution

-- You don't need a property settlement unless you own a
+- You don't need to do a property settlement unless you own a

-- I owned it before I got married /entered the relationship
+- I owned it before the relationship therefore it's mine free

-- My name is not on the Certificate of Title or mortgage and
+- My name is not on the Title of the house or mortgage and

 therefore I have no rights to the house.